davidlj95/ngx/projects/ngx-meta/docs/content/guides/set-metadata-using-routing.md

 The final metadata values set will contain the `title`, `description` and `image` provided.

+## Next steps

+To know more about the shape of the JSON containing metadata values to set, checkout the [metadata values JSON guide](metadata-values-json.md).

+If you want to set some values for every page, disregarding the route, checkout how to set some [default metadata values](defaults.md)

 [^1]: Actually using the [`NgxMetaService`](ngx-meta.ngxmetaservice.md) APIs under the hood